Understanding Bowel Preparation for a Colonoscopy

 Which Medications are Used for Bowel Prep?

-Patients with kidney conditions can take a polyethylene glycol electrolytes solution for cleansing the bowels.
-This is also a safer option for those with heart or liver disorders.
+Patients may be recommended to take a polyethylene glycol electrolyte solution for cleansing the bowels.
+This is also a safe option for those with heart or liver disorders.
 PEG products often come in powder form, so they can be mixed into a clear liquid.
 Your doctor may need to write a prescription for your bowel prep medication, so check with your health insurance provider to determine what options are covered.

 What Factors Determine Which Bowel Prep Method is Necessary?